mrkajetanp/text-editor/TASKS.md

 ## Improvements

-* Added visual line cursor to show at the bottom bar
+* Add visual line cursor to show at the bottom bar

 ...